tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java8.md

 The method reference Person::compareByAge is semantically the same as the lambda expression (a, b) -> Person.compareByAge(a, b)

 There are four kinds of method references:

+## Default methods and Java modules

+Prior to Java 8 you can update an interface only if you update all the classes that implement it—a logistical nightmare!
+This issue is resolved in Java 8 by default methods.
+Java 8 added default methods to support **evolvable interfaces**.

+- Like regular interface methods, `default methods` are implicitly `public`; there’s no need to specify the public modifier.
+- Unlike regular interface methods, we declare them with the `default` keyword at the beginning of the method signature, and they **provide an implementation**.
+Classes that implement the interface không cần phải implement default methods nữa.
+- Mục đích của default method là để cho phép add more method to interface mà không phải viết thêm code trong các class that had already implemented that interface.
+It allowes interfaces to evolve without breaking existing implementations, improving the flexibility of the language

+- When a class implements several interfaces that define the same default methods thì:
+  * (1) class đó phải khai báo cụ thể muốn dùng default method của interface nào hoặc
+  * (2) class đó phải tự provide implementation của riêng nó cho default method (giống abstract method).

+---

+modules containing collections of packages

+---

+static methods in Interfaces

+- **Static method** trong interface giống static method trong class: dùng `static` keyword, interface phải provide implementation không được hứa, static method belong to the interface.
+- The same can pretty much be done with abstract classes.
+The main difference is that abstract classes can have constructors, state, and behavior.

 ## Lambdas: anonymous functions